-As I watched and listened, beyond all the differences in time and presentation, I began to realize that the speaker’s words were not that different from what they are today.
+As I watched and listened, beyond all the differences in time and presentation, I began to realize that the speaker’s words were not that different than they are today.
 He spoke of how the Democrats want to take from the rich and give to the poor and how the Republicans are a caring, accepting, and tolerant party.
 He spoke of the difficult international issues in the Middle East and rebuilding Europe and Japan.
 He spoke of the oil crisis and the need for more and new energy to be developed her in the USA.
 He stressed the importance of unity, patriotism, cooperation, and civility.
 He spoke of how we all have a part to play in our nation’s future and it begins by understanding our past.

 “What has been will be again; what has been done will be done again; there is nothing new under the sun.
 Is there anything of which one can say, “Look!
 This is something new?”
 It was here already, long ago; it was here before our time.”
 (Ecc 1:9-10 NIV)